anshulghogre4/Auth-Todo-List-MERN/readme.md

 ## Task

-- In this assignment I have to create full backend procedure for the todo list.
+- In this assignment I have to create full backend procedure for the todo list with MERN.
 - Where Schema model will be having:

   - Title (Title for all the task e.g Sunday)